Family-run seasonings company puts more spice into production

 As the bag lightens, the stroke of the activators increases and forms the bag into a steep "V" shape.
 This eliminates dead spots and achieves total evacuation of the product.
-J.O. uses the activators for "stubborn products that don't flow well," says Ports.
+The discharger is equipped with bag activators for "stubborn products that don't flow well," says Ports.

 The hopper has dual flanged outlets that mate to two vibratory feeder troughs for the packaging operation.
 Each trough feeds product directly into a 50 lb (22.7 kg) or 75 lb (34 kg) box, or a 125 lb (56.7 kg) drum.
 The containers are placed on a scale and the feeder is programmed to operate at high speed until the weight is within 90% of the limit, then dribbles product slowly until it reaches the setpoint.